 About the film

-In my opinion, and of course in the opinion of many, many others, no one has rendered greater service to the art of the theater than Eric Bentley.
+“In my opinion, and of course in the opinion of many, many others, no one has rendered greater service to the art of the theater than Eric Bentley.”

-Eric Bentley is one of the most respected theater critics, playwrights, editors and translators of our time.
-For his 100th birthday, a galaxy of stars honored Bentley at Broadway’s legendary Town Hall.
-The historic evening featured Tony Kushner, Austin Pendleton, Harold Bloom, James Shapiro, Edward Mendelson, Phillip Lopate, Louise Kerz Hirschfeld, Michael Paller, and Roger Copeland, and was emceed by Michael Riedel.
-The participants offered readings from Eric Bentley's classic works and shared their thoughts about Bentley’s influence on them personally and on American theater, music, and culture.
-Bentley's work with Brecht, his classic books on the theater, and his own great artistry were all highlighted.
-The evening was punctuated by theater music of Hanns Eisler and Darius Milhaud, whose songs for Mother Courage were performed by Soprano Karyn Levitt in the composer's original, unpublished version for chamber orchestra, conducted by the late multi-Emmy Award winner Glen Roven.
-Selections from Eric Bentley's Brecht-Eisler Song Book were also performed by Ms. Levitt and the Hanns Eisler Trio.
-The film captures all the highlights from this one-of-a-kind live event honoring Eric Bentley and his legacy.
+Eric Bentley is one of the most respected theater critics, playwrights, editors and translators of the 20th century.
+For his 100th year, a galaxy of stars honored him at Broadway’s legendary Town Hall.
+The historic evening featured the participation of Tony Kushner, Austin Pendleton, Harold Bloom, James Shapiro, Edward Mendelson, Phillip Lopate, Louise Kerz Hirschfeld, Michael Paller, and Roger Copeland, and was emceed by Michael Riedel.
+Songs for Mother Courage by Milhaud and Bentley were performed by Karyn Levitt with a chamber orchestra conducted by Glen Roven, as well as songs from Bentley's Brecht-Eisler SongBook.
+The film captures all the highlights from this one-of-a-kind live tribute to Eric Bentley, whose influential contributions changed how theater is understood and performed.

 “An eloquent tribute to an irreplaceable man.”